hussain-mcs/maq-ai/challenges.md

     name: mariadb_data #If this is not specified, Docker will create a volume with a random name.
 Folder Name append
   laravel_app:
     name: laravel_app

+### C:
+  Wait for all execution to be finished, confirm if PMA is ready, verify /home/ubuntu/setup-complete.txt file exists